List of fatwas: 20th century

 It refers to the fatwa against the acquisition, development and use of nuclear weapons by Ayatollah Ali Khamenei.
 While the fatwa originally dates back to the mid-1990s, the first public issue of it is reported to be that of October 2003, which was followed by an official statement at a meeting of the International Atomic Energy Agency (IAEA) in Vienna, two years later in August 2005.

-The fatwa have received criticisms regarding the existence, applicability and constancy of it.
+The fatwa has received criticism regarding its existence, applicability, and constancy.
 According to Khalaji, Khamenei may alter his fatwa under critical circumstances, in a similar manner as Khomeini did.
 While, according to Gareth Porter in Foreign Policy, Iran has sincerely banned the atomic bombs considering the "historical episode during its eight-year war with Iraq", when Iran never sought revenge for Iraqis chemical attacks killing 20,000 Iranians and severely injuring 100,000 more.
 Also, the fatwa is considered consistent with Islamic tradition.